 In addition to the standard residency program, an academic track program consisting of two clinical years paired with two years of research fellowship may be arranged after the first year of residency.

 An active teaching program involves at least daily didactic sessions for residents.
-These include dermatology grand rounds, basic science seminars, surgical and cosmetic didactic units, bench to bedside talks, digital slide conferences (including dermatopathology and pediatric dermatology series), hospital rounds and journal club sessions.
+These include Grand Rounds, basic science seminars, surgical and cosmetic didactic units, bench-to-bedside talks, digital slide conferences, hospital rounds and journal club sessions.

 Additional programs include:

 Applicants must complete one year of graduate clinical education as a PGY-1 before entering the program.

 Three to four positions are offered each year for the dermatology program.
 First-year dermatology positions (PGY-2) are selected through the National Resident Matching Program.
 Residency interviews take place during the months of December and January.
 Three letters of recommendation are required.
 Selected candidates are invited for interviews.
 Final selection of residents is made by the dermatology faculty.
 The application deadline is Oct.
 26.

 Applications should be submitted exclusively through the Electronic Residency Application Service.
 Applicants selected to interview will be notified by early December.

 Following are additional resources related to the residency interview process.